 Non-dairy milks certainly bring a particular difference to your coffee experience, in both taste as well as texture.
 For those who have trouble in knowing what's what, or who simply need help in the decision to make the switch, our great friends at Sacred Grounds have conducted an in-house test using three different alternative milk options with their delicious organic coffee!

-The Sacred Grounds team selected three of the most popular non-dairy milks in the market to assess:
+The Sacred Grounds team selected three of the most popular non-dairy milks in the market to take you through how to they taste with coffee and their tips on how to froth them:

 - Pure Harvest Organic Soy Milk - Unsweetened